 Representatives of the diverse parish ministries should be involved in the celebration (i.e. readers, cantors, choir, greeters, servers).
 Within the confirmation liturgy, the role of those to be confirmed is that of a "Candidate for Confirmation."
-Generally, candidates should not be assigned additional ministerial roles in this Eucharistic Liturgy.
+Candidates should not be assigned ministerial roles in this Eucharistic Liturgy; their liturgical role is to receive the sacrament of Confirmation.